math-nazario/android-kotlin-fundamentals/README.md

 - ViewBinding for safer access to views
 - Navigation between screens and data persistence in memory
 - Local data persistence with **Room Database**
+- UI enhancements with options and popup menus

 ## 🚀 Technologies